Rinsing wax and cleaning ears in the hospital. Ear plugs: how to remove them at home and with a doctor

 • toothpicks;

-At first glance, many of these items seem convenient for removing the cork, but they are fraught with great danger.
-Any awkward movement can lead to the fact that a sharp object, breaking through the sulfuric plug, will pierce the eardrum, which will cause irreversible deafness.
-If you use a cotton swab to clean your ear, it will only tamp the sulfur, which will make it much more difficult to remove the cork.
+At first glance, many of these objects seem convenient for removing the cork, but they are fraught with great danger.
+Any awkward movement can lead to a sharp object breaking through the wax plug and piercing the eardrum, causing irreversible deafness.
+If you use a cotton swab to clean your ear, it will only compact the wax, which will make removing the plug much more difficult.

 How to remove wax plug at home

-At home, if necessary, it is quite possible to cope with sulfuric plug.
-However, self-treatment of this pathological condition should be done only if it is not possible to visit a doctor.
+At home, if necessary, it is quite possible to deal with sulfur plugs.
+However, self-treatment of this pathological condition should only be done if it is not possible to visit a doctor.

-If a pharmacy is available, one of 2 types of drops can be used to help dissolve the sulfur plug.
+If a pharmacy is available, then you can use one of 2 types of drops that help dissolve the sulfur plug.

-• Drops "Remo-vaks"- this drug dissolves the sulfur plug, but only if it has not yet completely closed the ear canal.
-Ideally, you need to use this tool for prevention with increased serogenesis 1 time in 10 days.
+• Drops "Remo-vax"– this drug dissolves the wax plug, but only if it has not yet completely closed the ear canal.
+Ideally, you should use this product for prevention in case of increased sulfur formation once every 10 days.

-• Drops "A-cerumen"- the drug can remove sulfur plugs even with complete blockage of the ear canal.
-It has a mild effect, and it can be used by children from 2.5 years.
+• Drops "A-cerumen"– the drug can remove wax plugs even with complete blockage of the ear canal.
+It has a mild effect and can be used by children from 2.5 years old.

-The rules for the use of these funds are detailed in the instructions, and they should not be violated, as this will ultimately lead to undesirable consequences.
+The rules for using these products are specified in detail in the instructions, and they should not be violated, as this will ultimately lead to undesirable consequences.

-You can cope with sulfuric plug without the use of special drops.
-In this case, actions using other means and methods should be performed with extreme caution, since a number of components for treatment can cause an acute allergic reaction that will provoke the development of otitis media.
+You can deal with wax plug without using special drops.
+In this case, actions using other means and methods should be performed with extreme caution, since a number of components for treatment can cause an acute allergic reaction, which will provoke the development of otitis media.

-• Ear wash.
-This action allows you to remove the cork mechanically by washing it out of the ear with water.
+• Ear rinsing.
+This action allows you to remove the plug mechanically by washing it out of the ear with water.
 The procedure can be carried out independently, but, unfortunately, at home it does not always give the desired result.
-In order to wash, the patient should prepare warm boiled water, to which a little manganese is added.
+In order to rinse, the patient should prepare warm boiled water to which a little manganese has been added.
 The color of the water should be pale pink.
-For the procedure, a syringe is used, from which, before washing, it is imperative to squeeze out the air, since if you release it with force into the ear, you will experience discomfort.
-After that, bending over the sink so that the sore ear is turned down, a manganese solution is injected into it with a syringe under a sufficiently strong pressure.
-Wash the ear for about 20 minutes.
-If the cork has not come out during this time, this means that it is impossible to remove it from the ear without prior preparation.
+For the procedure, a syringe is used, from which the air must be squeezed out before rinsing, since if it is forcefully released into the ear, then unpleasant sensations will arise.
+After this, bending over the sink so that the sore ear is facing down, a manganese solution is injected into it using a syringe under fairly strong pressure.
+Rinse the ear for about 20 minutes.
+If the plug does not come out during this time, this means that it is impossible to remove it from the ear without prior preparation.

-• Will help dissolve the cork in the ear drops made from onion juice.
-To obtain the drug, you should take 1 small onion and chop until gruel.
-After that, juice is squeezed out of it with the help of gauze and mixed with warm boiled water in a ratio of 1: 1.
-Having mixed the composition well, they instill a sore ear 3 times a day for 3 days.
+• Will help dissolve the plug in the ear drops made from onion juice.
+To obtain the medicine, take 1 small onion and chop it to a paste.
+After this, the juice is squeezed out of it using gauze and mixed with warm boiled water in a 1:1 ratio.
+Having mixed the composition well, they are instilled into the sore ear 3 times a day for 3 days.
 For 1 dose, no more than 5 drops are injected into the ear canal.
-Dissolving, the cork will come out of the ear on its own.
+As the plug dissolves, it will come out of the ear on its own.
 If you want to speed up the process, you can rinse your ear according to the scheme from the 1st recommendation.

 • Olive oil can also be used in the fight against sulfur plugs.
-For treatment, a little oil is heated in a spoon to body temperature and instilled into the sore ear 6 drops 4 times a day.
-Such therapy is carried out for 3 days, after which, if the cork does not come out on its own (which happens quite often), the ear is washed.
+For treatment, a little oil is heated in a spoon to body temperature and instilled into the sore ear, 6 drops 4 times a day.
+This therapy is carried out for 3 days, after which, if the plug does not come out on its own (which happens quite often), the ear is washed out.

-• Soda with salt allows you to clear the ear of sulfur plugs.
-To carry out the procedure, it is necessary to dissolve 1 teaspoon of salt and 1 teaspoon of soda without a slide in 200 ml of warm boiled water and rinse the ear with a syringe, bending over the sink.
-Soda with salt quickly dissolves the cork and removes it from the ear.
-Usually, even with a very tight cork, 15–20 minutes of flushing is enough.
+• Soda with salt allows you to clear the ear of wax.
+To carry out the procedure, you need to dissolve 1 teaspoon of salt and 1 level teaspoon of soda in 200 ml of warm boiled water and use a syringe to rinse your ear with the mixture, leaning over the sink.
+Baking soda and salt quickly dissolve the plug and remove it from the ear.
+Usually, even with a very tight plug, 15–20 minutes of rinsing is enough.

-• Used to remove plugs from the ear hydrogen peroxide.
-For therapy, it is required to inject 5 drops of the drug into the sore ear and lay the ear with cotton wool.
-After 12 hours of exposure to peroxide, the ear should be rinsed with baking soda and salt.
-If the symptoms of the plug have not completely disappeared, then the instillation with hydrogen peroxide and washing are again carried out.
-If after 3 procedures it was not possible to completely remove the cork, then a visit to the doctor is necessary.
+• Used to remove plugs from the ear and hydrogen peroxide.
+For therapy, you need to inject 5 drops of the drug into the sore ear and cover the ear with cotton wool.
+After 12 hours of exposure to peroxide, the ear should be rinsed with soda and salt.
+If the symptoms of the plug have not completely disappeared, then instill hydrogen peroxide and rinse again.
+If after 3 procedures it was not possible to completely remove the plug, then a visit to the doctor is necessary.

-In order to reduce the risk of developing cerumen plugs in the ears, certain preventive measures should be followed.
-To prevent the disease requires:
+In order to reduce the risk of developing wax plugs in the ears, you should adhere to certain preventive measures.
+To prevent the disease you need:

-• refuse to use cotton swabs to clean the ears;
+• stop using cotton swabs to clean your ears;

 • do not remove wax from the ears unless absolutely necessary;

-• dry your ears with a cotton flagellum after swimming;
+• dry your ears with a cotton swab after swimming;

 • fully treat ear injuries;

-• maintain a normal level of humidity in the home;
+• maintain a normal level of air humidity in the home;

 • control blood cholesterol levels.

-Prevention significantly reduces the risk of developing ear wax in the ear, but it cannot guarantee 100% that it will not happen.
-Given this, even if all preventive measures are observed, if symptoms of sulfuric plug appear, you should immediately visit the doctor.
+Prevention significantly reduces the risk of developing wax plugs in the ear, but it cannot guarantee 100% that it will not happen.
+Taking this into account, even if all preventive measures are taken, if symptoms of wax plug appear, you should immediately visit a doctor.

-No one likes to visit hospitals and carry out procedures within its walls.
-There are a lot of ways to remove sulfur plug at home.
+Nobody likes visiting hospitals and performing procedures within its walls.
+There are many ways to remove wax plugs at home.
 Everyone will be able to choose a suitable method for themselves and get rid of the disease on their own.

 Washing

-The problem of how to remove an ear plug at home with a simple method cannot be solved without the use of water and a syringe.
-It is not recommended to wash the auditory organ on your own, as it can damage the eardrum.
-For help, it is better to turn to household members.
+The problem of how to remove an ear plug at home using a simple method cannot be solved without the use of water and a syringe.
+It is not recommended to rinse the auditory organ yourself, as it can damage the eardrum.
+It is better to turn to your household for help.

-1. Before flushing the sulfur plug, the largest syringe is taken, and the needle is thrown away.
+1. Before rinsing the sulfur plug, take the largest syringe by volume and throw out the needle.
 The tool must be new.
-If this was not at hand, then a rubber pear will do.
+If you don’t have one at hand, then a rubber bulb will do.
 Before the procedure, it must be boiled.

-2. 10 minutes before washing, the ear is clogged with a cotton swab.
-In such conditions, sulfur becomes softer.
+2. 10 minutes before washing, the ear is blocked with a cotton swab.
+Under such conditions, sulfur becomes softer.

-3. During the procedure, the head is positioned so that water can flow freely into the substituted basin or tray.
-The sore ear should be directed at a slight inclination up and to the side.
+3. During the procedure, the head is positioned so that water can flow freely into a placed basin or tray.
+The sore ear should be directed at a slight tilt upward and to the side.

 4. The liquid is boiled in advance and cooled to a warm state.
 The syringe is filled with it.